 We used a transit level to establish a flat base.
 But unless you own or rent one and know how to use it properly, just use a 4-ft. level taped to a long, straight 2x4, especially for short walls.
 The tamper, brick tong and block chisel are available at rental yards.

 Figure A: Cross-Section of a Retaining Wall

 Excavate and level the area where you'll be installing the wall.
 Use a transit or a 4-ft. level taped to a straight 2x4 to establish a common stake height, indicating the top of your sand leveling bed (see Fig. A).
-Create a flat area at least 4 to 6 in. deep and 24 to 28 in. wide for installing compactable base material.
-Provide a clear area of at least 12 in. behind the wall for installing the crushed rock as shown in Photo 8.
+Create a flat area at least 4 to 6 in. deep and 24 to 28 in. wide for installing the compactable base material.
+Provide a clear area of at least 12 in. behind the wall for installing the crushed rock.

 Drive in the pins to lock courses to one another and help establish the 3/4-in. backset for each row.
 Use an extra pin to set the installed pins below the surface of the blocks so they don’t interfere with blocks on the next row.
 To maintain wall strength, offset the vertical joints of the row you’re installing at least 4 in. from those of the row below.

 Cut blocks to size by first scoring the top and bottom with a block chisel.